getlantern/flashlight/README.md

 The Lantern desktop application can be found at [getlantern/lantern-desktop](lantern-desktop).

+## Vendoring

+When config-server builds in CI, it uses vendored dependencies.
+To avoid having to remember to run this manually, you can install a git pre-commit hook with `make install-githooks`.

 ## Process for making changes to [config](config)
 flashlight is configured with per-proxy configuration loaded from the config-server, and global configuration loaded from S3 at runtime.